 See Air Pollution, Environment, Nature

 The coal industry is a major employer in China.
+It is estimated that about 5.8 million people in China work in the coal sector.
+Large thermal power plants are situated in the northeast and along the east coast of China, where industry is concentrated, as well as in new inland industrial centers, such as Chongqing, Taiyuan, Xi'an, and Lanzhou.
 Coal mining employs 3 million people in China.
 There are about 30,000 legal coal mines in the country and the industry is growing rapidly.
 The 17,000 or so small mines account for a third of China’s coal output.
 There are thousands more illegal mines.

 The city of Linfen lies in the heart of Shanxi’s coal country.
 It is located in an area with 400 mines and billions of tons of proven reserves that account for half of Shanxi’s coal production.
 Not surprisingly it is also one of the most polluted cities in China, if not the in the world.
 Black, sooty dusts hangs in the air.

+Inner Mongolia in China’s far north is now the number one region for coal production in China.
+Michael Wines wrote in the New York Times, “Mongolian coal production has exploded — up 37 percent to 637 million tons last year alone, with an additional 15 percent increase expected this year.
+Much of the coal is supposed to move to seaports on China’s east coast, to be shipped to big cities in the south.
+But pig-in-python style, even China’s brand-new freeway system cannot handle the volume.”
 The Wude coal field in Inner Mongolia is one of China’s largest coal fields, extending over an area of 15quare miles.
 There, trucks carry loads from the open pit mines.
 Scavengers in donkey carts pick up pieces of coal that bounce off the trucks.
 The air is filled with black dust and acrid sulfur dioxide fumes from the coal fires that burn below the surface.

 Transporting Coal in China